rufalexan/mol2net/README.md

 ```
 mol2net.py
 ```
-or alternatively the two scripts:
+or alternatively the two individual scripts:

 ```python
 python 1_2_mol2net.py  # Creates networks from a list of molecules